Join us for The Thacker Mountain Radio Hour Thursday, Oct. 17 at 6 pm at the Lyric Oxford (1006 Van Buren Avenue, Oxford, MS 38655). FREE admission.

-Singer-songwriter Maggie Rose’s most recent album is Change the Whole Thing.
+Soul-pop singer-songwriter Maggie Rose’s most recent album is Change the Whole Thing.
 Rose, a Potomac, Maryland native, won an Emmy award in 2014 for Get Ya Game On, her theme song for the telecasts of her beloved Washington Redskins.
 In 2018 Rose was named to YouTube’s Emerging Artist and Artist in Residence programs, and Pandora named her one of its “Artists to Watch.”

 This February, she released her cover of the 60s classic, The Letter made famous by The Box Tops.
 Her current tour has included dates with Kelly Clarkson and Jason Isbell.
 On March 26, she made her national television debut on NBC’s Today show.

 (Longtime Thacker listeners will be interested to know that Maggie Rose’s manager (and husband) is Austin Marshall, former drummer for our house band, the Yalobushwhackers).